Thought Leadership

 The Self-Coordinating AI Company

 The AI industry has crowned a new measure of success: revenue per employee.
 The bragging rights that once went to a valuation now go to whoever keeps the headcount lowest, and the numbers behind it are real.
-Bloomberg has called this the era of the tiny team, and the most-watched AI companies now report millions of dollars of revenue for every person they employ.
-Bolt, the coding tool from StackBlitz, reached twenty million dollars of annual revenue within two months of launching — on a team you could fit in a single room.
+A wave of AI-native startups is now reporting millions of dollars of revenue for every person on the team, on headcounts small enough to fit in a single room — coding tools built by a dozen people or fewer reaching tens of millions in annual revenue within months of launch, a growth curve that used to need ten times the staff.
 The lesson everyone draws is simple: use more AI, hire fewer people.

 The problem the metric hides

-This is not a feeling; it has been measured.
-Researchers at Stanford's Institute for Human-Centered AI found, in a 2025 study, that the best coding agents lose close to half their capability the moment they have to share work with another.
-The same study found that an AI agent will read a warning that it is about to overwrite someone else's change — and overwrite it anyway.
-The natural response is to reach for the tools that used to keep human teams in step — a ticket queue, a daily stand-up, a shared board.
+This is not just a feeling.
+Anyone who has run more than one coding agent against the same codebase has watched it happen directly: effectiveness drops sharply the moment two agents have to share work, and an agent will read a warning that it is about to overwrite someone else's change, and overwrite it anyway.
+The natural response is to reach for the tools that used to keep human teams in step: a ticket queue, a daily stand-up, a shared board.
 They do not work here, and the reason is precise.
-A ticket is sized for a day of work, and it adds a slow translation in the middle: someone writes the ticket, a builder reads it, and only then turns it into a prompt.
+A ticket is sized for a day of work, and it adds a slow translation in the middle.
+Someone writes the ticket, a builder reads it, and only then turns it into a prompt.
 You have placed a human-paced pipe in front of machine-paced work.
 Two people building from two laptops feel quick on their own and slow together, and they blame the clashes when the real fault is the pipe.

 Every problem the industry reports, and the answer we already run